practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Python/README.md

 Otherwise, it looks like that heavy string concatenation still runs faster in single-threaded Python version 3.12.3 than single-threaded version 3.14.3.

-There are other benchmarks which show the same phenomenon (though, I don't know the exact Python 3.14 configuration here, other than older version 3.14.0 has been used): https://www.phoronix.com/review/python-314-benchmarks/3
+There are other benchmarks which show the same phenomenon (though, I don't know the exact Python 3.14 configuration there, other than older version 3.14.0 has been used): https://www.phoronix.com/review/python-314-benchmarks/3

 <br/>

 Building a JIT-capable version of Python 3.14.3 would take this:

-first, install LLVM version 19 if not done yet:
+- first, install LLVM version 19 if not done yet:

 ```
 $ sudo apt install llvm-19 llvm-19-dev clang-19